My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-A classic Vegan Tahini Caesar Salad, with a rich, salty, and satisfying oil-free dressing you'll want to put on everything, plus crunchy homemade croutons and oven-roasted chickpeas.
+This classic Vegan Tahini Caesar Salad is delicious any time of day.
+With a rich, salty, and satisfying oil-free Caesar dressing you'll want to put on everything, plus crunchy homemade croutons and oven-roasted chickpeas.

 Servings: 5 servings